Cairnarvon/uptime/doc/index.rst

 | Windows XP SP 3  | ✓      | :func:`_uptime_windows`  | Every Windows since |
 |                  |        |                          | Windows 2000        |
 +------------------+--------+--------------------------+---------------------+

+.. [*] Our current method relies on :mod:`ctypes`, and RISC OS doesn't seem to have a version of Python available that has a working one.

 .. [*] Not even the ``uptime(1)`` that ships with Syllable Desktop is able to determine the system uptime on that platform.